mr-php/mr-php.github.io/_posts/2007-12-11-image-cache-using-phpthumb-and-mod_rewrite.md

 <li>PHP</li>
 </ul>

-<p>These things usually come with dedicated and shared hosting servers by default, however installation is beyond the scope of this article.</p>
+These things usually come with dedicated and shared hosting servers by default, however installation is beyond the scope of this article.

 <h2>Ok, just tell me how to do it!</h2>